kenmonks/lurch/lde/src/experimental/readme.md

 **Document** - an LC is considered to be a document if it consists of a single LC environment, whose children are either
   1. `Declare` - Declarations of symbols that cannot be metavariables.
   2. `Rules` - given environments used as formulas.
-  3. `User's content` - a claims which contain the user's theorems, definitions, and proofs.
+  3. `User's content` - the user's theorems, definitions, and proofs.

 The Lode command `loadStr(filename)` loads the file specified by `filename` as a string.
 The file extension '.lurch' can be omitted.
-The command `loadDoc(filename)` loads the string, parses it with the asciimath parser, interprets it, and validates it.
+The command `loadDoc(filename)` loads the string, parses it with the Lurch Notation  parser, interprets it, and validates it.
 Each such file can contain lines of the form `include file-to-include`, which must be on a line by themselves, to recursively include other files.
 This is useful for specifying, e.g. what libraries to load at the top of a proof document.

 To construct and validate a document it does the following.

 ### I. Load the text document
 1. This can be a string typed at the console, created in a text editor and saved, then loaded with `loadStr(filename)`, or provided by a UI.
-2. The user is responsible for marking environments as a `Rule`, `Declare`, and   `Theorem`, i.e., that is part of user content, not interpreted from his document.
+2. The user is responsible for marking environments as a `Rule`, `Declare`,   `Theorem`, `Proof`, and so on i.e., that is part of user content, not interpreted from his document.

 ### II.
 Parse the document
-1. Run the string through the ascii parser to produce a 'raw' LC environment.
+1. Run the string through the parser to produce a 'raw' LC environment.
 2. Process the shorthands in the resulting LC to produce a 'cooked' LC environment.

 ### III.
 Interpret the document